OpenAgricultureFoundation/openag-device-software/scripts/iot/README.md

 - Develop this application on OSX/Linux, instead of a beaglebone or raspi for speed and convenience.

-- Run (and understand) the firebase cloud function service locally:
+- Run (and understand) the firebase cloud function service locally.
-  - `openag-cloud-v1/backend-iot-firebase-function-service/run_locally.sh`

-- Run (and understand) the MQTT pub-sub message service locally (subscribing to a test pub-sub topic):
+- Run (and understand) the MQTT pub-sub message service locally (subscribing to a test pub-sub topic).
-  - `openag-cloud-v1/MqttToBigQuery-AppEngineFlexVM/run_locally_on_test_topic.sh`

 - Run this device application in simulation mode with a minimal device config (perhaps just a camera peripheral configured if you are testing images / uploads).
-This script runs has the device publish to a special pub-sub topic that is only read by the local server (above) for testing.
+The publish to a test topic script runs has the device publish to a special pub-sub topic that is only read by the local server (above) for testing.
   - Modify line 331 to use the local firebase service URL in: `openag-device-software/device/iot/pubsub.py`
-  - `openag-device-software/scripts/iot/publish_to_test_topic.sh`

 - If you are testing images, you can use the device UI with a camera peripheral to 'capture' a fake image in simulation mode.
 Just go to the Peripherals page and click capture on the camera.

 debugrob, current debug state:
-1. need to finish MQTT/utils.py  /debugrob
-2. need to change URL comment in openag-device-software/device/iot/pubsub.py line 331 before checkin
+1. need to change URL comment in openag-device-software/device/iot/pubsub.py line 331 before checkin

-debugrob, how to run this setup:
+# How to run locally to test image uploads:
 1. Run firebase cloud function service in a terminal:
 `~/openag-cloud-v1/backend-iot-firebase-function-service (img_post)> ./run_locally.sh`